North Carolina mother dies after being thrown from car - NewsBreak

 North Carolina mother dies after being thrown from car

-GREENSBORO, N.C. — A North Carolina woman was killed Wednesday night in a rollover wreck after she was thrown from a car that was carrying her two children, the...www.wral.com

-GREENSBORO, N.C. — A North Carolina woman was killed Wednesday night in a rollover wreck after she was thrown from a car that was carrying her two children, the...www.wral.com
+GREENSBORO, N.C.
+(AP) — A North Carolina woman was killed Wednesday night in a rollover wreck after she was thrown from a car that was carrying her two children, the N.C.
+State Highway Patrol said.

+The News & Record of Greensboro reported Christina Marie Durham, 30, of Greensboro, was killed when her car ran off a local street, hit a ditch and overturned, the patrol said.
+Durham was not wearing a seatbelt, was thrown from the car and died at the scene, the patrol said in a news release.

+Durham’s children suffered minor injuries and were treated and released at a local hospital, a patrol spokesman said.
+The children were wearing seatbelts at the time of the crash.

 Comments / 0